 - You must approach the shoplifter outside of the store

 Shoplifting Probable Cause: Step 1

 You must see a shoplifter enter your store or approach a display and see that the customer does not have any merchandise in their hand or that they haven’t retrieved an item from their own purse, bag, or pocket.
-This step prevents a common mistake that occurs when a customer brings an item to the store for comparison purposes or for a refund or exchange and does not check in at the service desk first.
+This step prevents a common mistake that occurs when a customer brings an item to the store for comparison purposes or for a refund or exchange and does not check-in at the service desk first.
 If you detain someone after seeing them replace their own merchandise into their pocket or bag, you could be subject to a false arrest claim even though it is a seemingly honest mistake.
-Many false arrest claims are filed because retailers missed this important, but basic, first step.
+Many false arrest claims are filed because retailers missed this important, but a basic, first step.